frostoven/NixieChat/README.md

 messages.
 This project will serve as a base for web, mobile, and desktop applications.

-## Do not use this yet
+## !!
+Do not use this yet !!

 This app is still under development.
-It isn't fully formed yet, and still has a weeks until its usable.
+It isn't fully formed yet, and still needs a few weeks until it will be usable.
 It will break a lot during that time.

 ## Cryptography Notice